Home About Contact Fiction News

 Many Americans have mouth-watering reminiscences of traditional ethnic foods, often without memory of how they're prepared.
 A surprising number of these foods are cooked in leaves or parts of vegetables which function like leaves, such as cornhusks.
 They encase appetizers, main dishes, and desserts.
 They range in familiarity from cabbage to bamboo leaves.

-Karen is an amateur food historian, in-home cooking instructor, and former weight loss counselor.
-She traveled extensively in the course of writing Nature's Wrap.
+Karen is a food scholar, in-home cooking instructor, and former weight loss counselor.
+She traveled extensively in the course of writing this literary cookbook.
 To learn more about Karen's food and travel writing click here.

 Copyright 2010 : http://www.KarenAlbrightLin.com